Many-body bound states and induced interactions of charged impurities in a bosonic bath

+Unlike the neutral polarons, the induced interaction potential also displays a non-monotonous behavior.
+Notably, the position of the peak in $V_{\mathrm{ind}}(r)$ coincides with the position of the peak in the density profile.
+We elaborate on this effect in the following paragraphs, where it is much more evident.
+Note that the strong-coupling regime differs from the previous two scenarios by a larger energy shift. \\

-The most strongly interacting regime associated with $s$-wave scattering is the unitary limit in which the atom-ion scattering length diverges, $a_{\mathrm{ai}}\to \infty$.
+{\textbf{Unitary limit} --} The most strongly interacting regime associated with $s$-wave scattering is the unitary limit in which the atom-ion scattering length diverges, $a_{\mathrm{ai}}\to \infty$.
 Analytically, such a regime is challenging due to the absence of a small parameter.
 Thus, it is instructive to study the ion bipolaron at unitarity.
-Figure~\ref{fig:UNI} shows the results obtained for unitary interactions.
-Already at the level of the single polaron case, atoms create a many-body bound state around the impurity as signaled by the presence of a very high peak in the density profile, see Fig.~\ref{fig:UNI}(b).
-The characteristic length at which the maximum appears in the polaron density profile is set by $R^\star$, and the induced ion-ion interactions have a spatial feature at that point, see Fig.~\ref{fig:UNI}(a).
-The bipolaron energy becomes an order of magnitude larger manifesting the formation of a deeply bound state which can be already understood at the single-atom level.
+Figures~\ref{Fig:Eg2}(i,j) show the results obtained for unitary interactions.
+Already at the level of the single polaron case, atoms create a many-body bound state around the impurity as signaled by the presence of a very high peak in the density profile, see Fig.~\ref{Fig:Eg2}(j).
+The characteristic length at which the maximum appears in the polaron density profile is set by $R^\star$, and the induced ion-ion interactions have a spatial feature at that point, see Fig.~\ref{Fig:Eg2}(i).
+The bipolaron energy becomes an order of magnitude larger manifesting the formation of a deeply bound state which can be already understood at the single atom level.
 Moreover, for large distances between the impurities resonantly interacting with the host bath, a bound state has vanishing energy.
 For short separations, the potential landscape drawn by the two ions has an amplitude that is twice larger, leading to a formation of an atom-ion-ion bound state.
-Adding other atoms populates this bound state further, lowering the energy. \\
+Adding other atoms populates this bound state further, lowering the energy.